2011 Wisconsin protests

-The 2011 Wisconsin protests were a series of demonstrations in the state of Wisconsin in the United States beginning in February and involving as many as 100,000 protesters opposing the 2011 Wisconsin Act 10, also called the "Wisconsin Budget Repair bill."
-The protests centered on the Wisconsin State Capitol in Madison, with satellite protests also occurring at other municipalities throughout the state.
-Demonstrations took place at various college campuses, including the University of Wisconsin–Madison and the University of Wisconsin–Milwaukee.
-After the collective bargaining bill was upheld by the Wisconsin Supreme Court on June 14, the number of protesters declined to about 1,000 within a couple of days.
+From February to June 2011 in the US state of Wisconsin, as many as 100,000 protesters demonstrated their opposition to 2011 Wisconsin Act 10, also called the Wisconsin Budget Repair Bill.
+The bill proposed significantly limiting the compensation and rights, including collective bargaining, of public employees in the state.

+Protests against the bill centered on the Wisconsin State Capitol in Madison, with satellite protests also occurring at other municipalities throughout the state.
+Demonstrations also took place at the University of Wisconsin–Madison and the University of Wisconsin–Milwaukee.
+After the bill was upheld by the Wisconsin Supreme Court on June 14, the number of protesters declined to about 1,000 within a couple of days.

 The protests were a major driving force for recall elections of state senators in 2011 and 2012, the failed recall of Governor Scott Walker in 2012 and a contentious Wisconsin Supreme Court election in 2011.

 Background

 Wisconsin was the first state in the United States to provide collective bargaining rights to public employees in 1959.
 That year, the state's public-sector employee law was revised to not only allow municipal employees to unionize, but also to require municipal employers to bargain with certified unions.
 Over the past decades public sector labor unions had grown from 10.8% of public workers being represented by a union in 1960 to 36.2% in 2010.
 Over the same time period, the percentage of private sector employees in a union shrank from 31.9% to 6.9%.
 This increase in public-employee unionism coincided with the granting of collective bargaining rights to public employees.
 Total union membership for all employees, both public and private, had decreased substantially over the years, with total union membership in 2010 at 11.4%.

-When Jim Doyle (D-Wisconsin) was governor (2003–2010), the budget deficits that the state faced were filled three times by taking money from the transportation fund, in amounts totaling $1.257 billion.
+When Jim Doyle, a Democrat, was governor (2003–2010), the state's budget deficits were filled three times by taking money from the transportation fund, in amounts totaling $1.257 billion.
 Subsequently, 53 counties throughout the state passed referendums to prevent government officials from taking money from the transportation fund for use in other projects.

-Both Governor Walker and his opponent in the 2010 Governor's race, Tom Barrett, stated that they would not close the budget deficit by taking money from the transportation fund.
-As a candidate for governor, Walker proposed that state employees pay more toward their pensions saying it would save the state about $180 million a year.
-Walker was elected as Governor in November 2010.
+In the 2010 gubernatorial race, Republican candidate Scott Walker and his Democratic opponent Tom Barrett each stated that they would not close the budget deficit by taking money from the transportation fund.
+Walker proposed that state employees pay more toward their pensions, saying it would save the state about $180 million a year.
+Walker was elected as governor in November 2010.